brunodcsilva/search_google_pt/README.md

 Yes indeed!
 This project was created as a proof of concept to show that without proper validation, XSS will happen!
+YEAH!